 The reality is that many of the jobs and industries of the future haven't even been thought of yet.
-But in this Budget we make sure that many of them will be thought of right here in New South Wales.
+But in this Budget we make sure that many of them will be thought of here.

 We are investing \$1 billion to build the laboratories and testing-rooms where our scientists, doctors and engineers will design the blueprints of a better, more prosperous economy.